kwokcheong/Full-Stack-Assignment/README.md

 # Full-Stack-Assignment

+*Hi!
+My name is Kwok cheong, you can just call me KC :) I had alot of fun working on this tech challenge and I've learnt and improved alot from this, thank you!!*

 This is a fullstack assignment using NodeJS, ReactJS and MySQL.
 The objective is to create a system that is needed for a private education business to perform some administrative functions, where administrators can keep track of teachers and their classes.